jpc-hpe/my_nvim_config/README.md

 - disable unused providers
 - some personal preferences related to how I like to see things displayed
 - leader keys comfortable for me in a Spanish keyboard
-- disable autoformat, as i prefer to decide manually when to do that,wither with `<Leader>cf` or with `:LazyFormat`
+- disable autoformat, as I prefer to decide manually when to do that, either with `<Leader>cf` or with `:LazyFormat`

 ## Plugins